ytakefuji/bash-shell/README.md

 # Exercises for DS students in Musashino University
 <pre>
-comm.pptx: basic bash commands kwords.pptx: keywords search basic strength_conclusion.docx: how to make strong statements as a data scientist deduct_induct.pptx: reasoning for data scientist
+comm.pptx: basic bash commands kwords.pptx: keywords search basic methods strength_conclusion.docx: how to make strong statements using data deduct_induct.pptx: reasoning for data scientist
 They were all encrypted.
 </pre>